 AVAILABLE COVID-19 TREATMENT OPTIONS

 If you or a loved one test positive for COVID-19, you may now have treatment options.
-COVID-19 treatment options are available for patients with mild to moderate symptoms and for hospitalized patients.
+COVID-19 treatment options are available for patients with mild to moderate symptoms and for patients in the hospital.
 Mild symptoms may include fever, cough, sore throat, malaise (feeling unwell), headache, muscle pain, nausea, vomiting, diarrhea, and loss of taste and smell.
 Moderate symptoms may also include shortness of breath.

 The U.S. Food and Drug Administration (FDA) has authorized treatments for emergency use.
 Talk to your healthcare provider about treatment options.
 Your healthcare provider will know the best option for you, based on your symptoms and your health history.
 If you do not have a healthcare provider, call 1-877-332-6585 to find out who to talk with about your symptoms and treatment.